Indigestion: What it is and How to Avoid Indigestion by Avoiding Certain Foods

 Dairy Products

 Dairy products contain lactose and sugar which is hard to digest.
-People who are sensitive or intolerant to lactose, bloating and gas would find it hard to digest.
+People who are sensitive or intolerant to lactose, bloating, and gas would find it hard to digest.
 If you exceed your lactose consumption, it passes through the large intestine, which can lead to diarrhea.
 Eating yogurt and hard cheese is acceptable to some extent.
 You can also go for lactose-free milk available in departmental stores.

 Fried Foods and Processed Foods

 On the other hand, if you have constipation, avoid processed foods.
 They also lack in fiber which results in irregularities in bowel movements.
-Processed food also contain artificial coloring and preservatives.
+Processed food also contains artificial coloring and preservatives.
 Some packaged foods also contain lactose, which can give you gas and worsen any discomfort.

 Alcohol